Story

 Name of castle: Lady’s Hall

-The Mistlands are always shrouded in fog, especially in the swamp areas.
-The House earns a lot of its money from renting out ‘Lantern Bearers’; elite soldiers and experts on navigating the dangerous and impassable swamps.
+The Mistlands are always shrouded in a thick, impenetrable fog, especially in the swamp areas.
+The more trThe House earns a lot of its money from renting out ‘Lantern Bearers’; elite soldiers and experts on navigating the dangerous and impassable swamps.
 Without a doubt, the bloodiest skirmishes of the war have been fought in the Mistlands.
-Thousands of soldiers have died in the swamps while trying to pass through the fog, and even more have been traumatized by the constant fear and paranoia of marching for days without being able to see more than a few feet ahead.
+Thousands of soldiers have died in the swamps while trying to pass through the fog, and even more have been traumatised by the constant fear and paranoia of marching for days without being able to see more than a few feet ahead.

 House Sevantier